Mattobad/Data-Analysis/Visualizing-the-recent-graduate-job-outcomes/README.md

 ## Data Analysis:

-Below are the few graphs used for answer the questions.
+Below are the few graphs used for answering the our questions.

 ![alt text](https://github.com/Mattobad/Data-Analysis/blob/master/Visualizing-the-recent-graduate-job-outcomes/imgs/MajorBySalary.PNG "Median Salary by Major Category")
 <br/>